allteramy/code-snippets/Zapier-Integrations/Ecwid-Web-Store/README.md

 # Ecwid Web Store Integration - Zapier Python Code

 For this project, we needed to take in the Ecwid sale data and extract purchase information for a single product in order to track each product sale separately in Salesforce as its own opportunity record.
 The order number would be added to the opportunity so that orders with multiple products could still be tracked collectively via reports.

+This documentation shows how I configured this zap and some custom Python code written to complete various tasks.

 #### Systems: Ecwid | Zapier | Salesforce